Puri: Appliqué art

 Appliqué art, which is a stitching-based craft unlike embroidery, was pioneered by Hatta Maharana of Pipili.
 It is widely used in Puri, both for decoration of the deities and for sale.
 Maharana's family members are employed as darjis or tailors or sebaks by the Maharaja of Puri.
 They prepare articles for decorating the deities in the temple for various festivals and religious ceremonies.
-The appliqué works are brightly colored and patterned fabric in the form of canopies, umbrellas, drapery, carry bags, flags, coverings of dummy horses and cows, and other household textiles; these are marketed in Puri.
+The appliqué works are brightly coloured and patterned fabric in the form of canopies, umbrellas, drapery, carry bags, flags, coverings of dummy horses and cows, and other household textiles; these are marketed in Puri.
 The cloth used is made in dark colours of red, black, yellow, green, blue and turquoise blue.

 Pattachitra

-Pattachitra, the one of the oldest forms of cloth-based scroll painting of the region, originally created for ritual use and as souvenirs for pilgrims to Puri, as well as other temples in Odisha.
+Pattachitra, one of the oldest forms of cloth-based scroll painting of the region, originally created for ritual use and as souvenirs for pilgrims to Puri, as well as other temples in Odisha.

-Culture
+Cultural activities

 Cultural activities, including the annual religious festivals, in Puri are: The Puri Beach Festival held from 5 to 9 November every year, and the Shreekshetra Utsav held from 20 December to 2 January every year.
 The cultural programs include unique sand art, display of local and traditional handicrafts and food festival.
 In addition, cultural programs are held for two hours on every second Saturday of the month at the district Collector's Conference Hall near Sea Beach Police Station.
 Odissi dance, Odissi music and folk dances are part of this event.
 Odissi dance is the cultural heritage of Puri.
 This dance form originated in Puri from the dances performed by Devadasis (Maharis) attached to the Jagannath Temple who performed dances in the Nata mandapa of the temple to please the deities.
 Though the devadasi practice has been discontinued, the dance form has become modern and classical and is widely popular; many of the Odissi virtuoso artists and gurus (teachers) are from Puri.
 Some of the notable Odissi dancers are Kelucharan Mohapatra, Mayadhar Raut, Sonal Mansingh, and Sanjukta Panigrahi.